alexyorke/PurelySharp/REFACTORING_STATUS_PURELYSHARP.md

 ### How to continue

-- Implement .editorconfig reading in `AnalyzerConfiguration.FromOptions` and thread into `CompilationPurityService` → `ImpurityCatalog`.
-- Extend `CallGraphBuilder` for lambdas/async/await; add focused tests in `PurelySharp.Test`.
+- Extend call graph for delegate capture and async/await edges; keep tests green.
 - Migrate explicit JSON check into catalog once tests reflect it.